dadi/api/docs/endpoints.md

       }
     }

 **Note:** The default message for a field that fails validation rules is "is invalid".
-If a `required` field has been left blank the message should change to "can't be blank".
+If a `required` field has been left blank the message returned is "can't be blank".
+A custom message can be specified using the `message` property of th field concerned.

 ## Custom endpoints

 ### Overview

-An endpoint must be named such that the filename is endpoint.{endpoint name}.js and exist in a `version` folder within the application's endpoints path (typically `workspace/endpoints`).
+An endpoint must follow the naming convention `endpoint.{endpoint name}.js` and exist in a `version` folder within the application's endpoints path (typically `workspace/endpoints`).
 The corresponding URL will be /{version}/{endpoint name}.
-The javascript file should export functions with all lowercase names that correspond to the HTTP method that the function is meant to handle.
+The Javascript file should export functions with all lowercase names that correspond to the HTTP method that the function is meant to handle.

 Each function will recieve three arguments -